stephane-rbn/binbuddykorea-api/README.md

 - Optional: run `python seeds.py` to seed the database with initial data (only available in development environment).
 - Finally, you can run the project using the following command: `uvicorn main:app --reload`.

+## Set up the frontend part of the project

+- Install [Node.js](https://nodejs.org/en/download/) on your machine.
+- Run `npm install` at the root of the project to install the node dependencies.
+- Run `npm run dev` to start the frontend part of the project.

 That's it.
 You're ready to go! ✅

 ### API Database Diagram ([link to project](https://dbdiagram.io/d/BinBuddyKorea-API-65ddbb645cd0412774e91ee1))